 The role of human resources in the hiring process begins with reviewing resumes.
 A human resources employee goes through the resumes that look to be the most qualified for the position and pulls them for further review.
 Once the HR representative goes over the resume, they then contact the candidate and arrange an interview.
 The HR representative also communicates with the department manager who’s in need of an employee to let them know that they’ve found candidates for the position and that interviews are scheduled.

 When the potential candidate comes in for an interview, the human resource representative may sit in on the interviews with the department manager.
-After interviews have completed, the department manager lets the HR representative know about their decision.
+After interviews have been completed, the department manager lets the HR representative know about their decision.
 The HR representative then contacts the successful candidate and has them come in to fill out paperwork.

 On-Boarding New Hires

 Once a candidate officially becomes a new hire, the human resources department is their first stop.
 The new hire sits down with the HR representative to learn about the day-to-day operations of the company, what the new hire should expect, who they report to, and what day they’re supposed to start.
-The HR representative informs the new hire about their benefits package, goes through the company handbook with the new hire and makes sure the new hire fills out the required paperwork for payroll and health insurance.
+The HR representative informs the new hire about their benefits package, goes through the company handbook with the new hire, and makes sure the new hire fills out the required paperwork for payroll and health insurance.

 Employee Support and Management

 Employees sometimes run into difficulties with their employment or personal lives.
 They can turn to their manager for help, but they’re best served by going to the human resources department and talking to an HR representative.
-The HR representative listens to the concerns of the employee and offer them advice on how to handle a situation or if they need to take advantage of state or federal legislation that can help them during times of personal issues.
+The HR representative listens to the concerns of the employee and offers them advice on how to handle a situation or if they need to take advantage of state or federal legislation that can help them during times of personal issues.

-This is perhaps the most important why human resources is important to an operation.
+This is perhaps the most important why human resources are important to an operation.
 Over the decades, employment law has changed in ways that give employees the option to sue employers who haven’t followed various employment laws.
-While employers can and still do break the law, the numbers are far less thanks to the human resource department.
+While employers can and still do break the law, the numbers are far fewer thanks to the human resource department.
 Human resource managers have the job of reviewing emails and video footage to determine if laws were broken or if someone behaved in a less-than-appropriate manner to someone else.
 Upon review, the human resource representatives and management come to a conclusion based on what they viewed and decide what actions to take next.